RenderingByte/ByteHacker/ReadME.txt

-Thanks for downloading!
+Thanks for downloading my game!
+ByteHacker is still in early access, so any bugs you find are normal.

+Make sure to unzip in root/Bin/Sounds/Gameplay before running!

-To play, Download all the files into a single folder Then, open ByteHacker.exe as an Administrator.
+To play, open ByteHacker.exe as an Administrator.
-Have Fun!

 - Byte